 The District's primary funding source is general revenue comprised of local property taxes, student enrollment fees, and apportionment received from the State of California, based upon student attendance.
 A basic allocation established by State regulations plus an amount per full time equivalent student (FTES) is the primary basis of the total general revenue.
-In FY 2014-15, the District received apportionment and Education Protection Account (Proposition 30) funding of \$151,115,399.
-This amount is mostly due to FTES funding at \$4,676 per credit FTES and \$2,812 per non-credit FTES.
-These dollar amounts per FTES are reflective of a 0.85 percent cost of living adjustment (COLA), which is only the second COLA given to the California Community Colleges since FY 2007-08.
-In addition, the District continued to receive funding from the passage of Proposition 30, which stabilized funding for the community college system after its passage in November 2012.
+In FY 2015-16, the District received apportionment and Education Protection Account (Proposition 30) funding of \$161,557,858.
+This amount is mostly due to FTES funding at \$4,724 per credit FTES and \$2,840 per non-credit FTES.
+These dollar amounts per FTES are reflective of a 1.02 percent cost of living adjustment (COLA), which is only the third COLA given to the California Community Colleges since FY 2007-08.
+In addition, the District received ongoing allocations through enhancements in base funding and full-time faculty hires; in subsequent years these dollars will be rolled into the dollars per FTES the District receives.

-On the personnel side, after several years of significant staffing reductions the District experienced a \$4.1 million yearover-year increase in its salary costs within its Unrestricted General Fund.
-Benefit costs, including health benefits and pension contributions, also increased approximately \$3.4 million year-over-year.
+On the personnel side, the District experienced a \$4.5 million year-over-year increase in its salary costs within its Unrestricted General Fund, largely attributable to a 5 percent salary increase given to all employee groups.
+District benefit costs, including health benefits and pension contributions, also increased approximately \$2.2 million year-over-year, not including the state's on-behalf payments for CalSTRS.

 The District acts as a pass-through for financial aid funds distributed to its students.
-During FY 2014-2015, the District provided in excess of \$36.5 million in financial aid to students attending classes at its three colleges and two centers.
+During FY 2015-2016, the District provided in excess of \$37.7 million in financial aid to students attending classes at its three colleges and two centers.
 This aid was provided in the form of grants, scholarships and loans funded through the Federal government and the State System Office.

-In 2002, 2006, and 2014 the voters of Contra Costa County approved over \$856 million in capital bonds to be financed through property tax assessments.
-During FY 2014-15, the District finalized and closed its 2002 bond program; the 2006 and 2014 bond programs are still ongoing.
+In 2006 and 2014 the voters of Contra Costa County approved over \$736 million in capital bonds to be financed through property tax assessments.
 The District is utilizing these funds for several construction and modernization projects at its three college campuses.
-Current project commitments total \$31.1 million to be funded with the District's bond programs.
+Current project commitments total \$10.6 million to be funded with the District's bond programs.